 Ontario gives OK for nursing college to expedite international nurse registration

-TORONTO - Ontario's minister of health is telling the province's nursing college to go ahead with regulatory changes that could get thousands more internationally trained nurses into practice more quickly.
+Ontario's minister of health has told the province's nursing college to go ahead with regulatory changes that could get thousands more internationally trained nurses into practice more quickly.

 Sylvia Jones directed the College of Nurses of Ontario last month to develop plans to more quickly register internationally educated professionals as staffing shortages have led to temporary emergency department closures across the province.

-Among the college's proposals were allowing internationally trained nurses to be temporarily registered while they go through the process of full registration, and removing a requirement to have practised within the last three years for a non-practising nurse to be reinstated.
+Among the college's proposals was allowing internationally trained nurses to be temporarily registered while they go through the process of full registration, such as completing education and an exam.

+It also proposed to make it easier for about 5,300 non-practising nurses living in Ontario to return to the workforce, if they want to.
+Current rules say a nurse must have practised within the last three years to be reinstated, but that could be removed.

-Jones has now told the college to draft those amendments to regulations immediately, and once approved by the government, the college should begin registering those nurses right away.
+Jones has now told the college to draft those amendments to regulations right away.

+"It is my expectation that should these amendments be approved by the government, that the college will immediately begin registering both (internationally educated nurses) and other applicants who will benefit from these changes," she wrote to them in a letter obtained by The Canadian Press.

 The college has said the changes could potentially help the 5,970 active international applicants currently living in Ontario, but Jones has asked the regulator specifically how many nurses it expects will benefit.